cinek810/Specops-password-unlocker/README.md

 Repository contaions also .java version, however, the code is currently unclean.
 It neither make final "unlock" call nor supports configuration file.

 ## Changelog
+### 17-03-2017
+Use logging instead of prints in python version.
+Added loglevel and logfile options to configuration.
+Now it's prepared to run from cron.
 ### 11-03-2017
 First working version in python - supports only unlock scenario where 1st page is a form for netid and domain selection and then three security are asked.